ljmartin/dockop/README.md

 [See the manuscript on ChemRxiv](https://chemrxiv.org/articles/preprint/State_of_the_Art_Iterative_Docking_with_Logistic_Regression_and_Morgan_Fingerprints/14348117)

 Ultra-large scale (100 to 1000 million ligands) virtual molecule libraries are now available from suppliers like Enamine or WuXi.
 The increased size yields better diversity of high-scoring molecules in a docking campaign, but requires more infrastructure like high-performance computing clusters.
 The aim of this project was to show that the same hits coud be identified without docking the entire library by training a surrogate model on a random sample of ligands and their docking scores and using that instead.
-The approach uses just _sklearn_'s LogisticRegression and _RDKit_'s Morgan fingerprints with pharmacophoric atom invariants.
+The approach uses just _sklearn_'s LogisticRegression and _RDKit_'s Morgan fingerprints with pharmacophoric atom invariants and achieves top-notch results with minimal training time.

 [1] Lyu, Jiankun, et al. "Ultra-large library docking for discovering new chemotypes."
 Nature 566.7743 (2019): 224-229.